vimaljoy296/SQL/README.md

 # Databases and SQL
 ## Course Overview
 This is the introductory course to Databases and SQL, where you will learn about relational databases, database design, SQL, and REST API integration.
-By the end of this course, you will have created a fully functional database for an ecommerce web application of your choice!
+By the end of this course, you will have created a fully functional database for the ecommerce web application of your choice!

 ### Modules
 1. **Introduction and Designing Relational Databases**